 Matthew 22:35-40, Romans 12, John 8:1-12

 With much debate and heated discussion at General Conference in 2019, the Traditional plan passed.
 Therefore the language in the Book of Discipline as it currently stands will continue to be the statement of belief and polity of The United Methodist Church.
 There will also be stricter accountability for those who defy or break the rules therein the Book of Discipline.
-However, I am sure that conversations on what that means for the various local churches will continue, especially until the next General Conference, which is likely to be held in 2021.
-Many people feel hurt, many others relieved.
+However, I am sure that conversations on what that means for the various local churches will continue, especially until the next General Conference, which is likely to be held in 2022.
+In 2022, the denomination as we know it will likely cease to exist.
+However, God is in control, He is the head of this church.
+God has our future and He has had our past and has our present.
+Many people feel hurt by the denomination and by the Church in general, many others relieved with the likelihood of new ways of doing ministry and a hopeful renewed sense of freedom.
 Many people feel tired, many of us are just tired of the never ending debate.
 Many people feel that we still need more discussion, or maybe to hear from diverse or younger voices.
 Through prayer this is my statement:

 I will still be preaching Holiness.
 From when I first heard the word while I was in seminary, I fell in love with the theology and belief from a Wesleyan perspective.
 John Wesley taught that there are two ways to practice Holiness, in personal or spiritual life as well as socially.
 Personal Holiness is our commitment to loving God completely with all that we are and all that we have.
 This means, respecting God, God’s laws, precepts and commands.
 This means accepting the gift of grace and discernment through the work of Christ and as guided by the Holy Spirit.
 Social Holiness is living out holiness by loving and caring for the poor, the outcast and those in need spiritually, physically, and mentality.
 As we love God, our love of others grow.
 As we love others our sense of purpose grows and we love ourselves.
 The more we love the one God created, the more we love God, and on and on the love grows.